boldradius/akka-dddd-template/README.md

             }
     }

 ## Exploring the Query path in the Cluster

 The Queries are handled in a different Actor: **BidView.scala**.
 This is a **PersistentView** that handles query messages, or prompts from it's companion **PersistentActor** to update itself.

 **BidView.scala** is linked to the **BidProcessor.scala** event journal via it's **persistenceId**
-                <pre>`

     override val persistenceId: String = "BidProcessor" + "-" + self.path.name
-        `</pre>

 This means it has access to this event journal, and can maintain, and recover state from this journal.

 It is possible for a PersistentView to save it's own snapshots, but, in our case, it isn't required.

 This PersistentView is sharded in the same way the PersistentActor is:
-                 <pre>`

     val idExtractor: ShardRegion.IdExtractor = {
         case m : AuctionEvt => (m.auctionId,m)
         case m : BidQuery => (m.auctionId,m)